rmeyerth/slop-site/docs/Extending/type-operations.md

             parser.processExpression(getTokenGroups().get(2).getFlatTokens(), context));
 ```

-Getting back to our Map type then, although it is a bit more complicated it uses the same principles.
+Getting back to our Map type, although it is a bit more complicated it uses the same principles.
 We verify the data
-and perform certain actions against a set of tokens or resolve their values:
+and perform certain actions against a set of tokens or resolve their values.
+In this case there is no behaviour as it
+is simply there to store data, so the majority of the ``process`` method is there to resolve and translate those values
+to a native map:
 ```java
 @NoArgsConstructor
 public class MapToken extends Token<Map<Token<?>, Token<?>>> {